Anjali Menon

-Anjali Menon is an Indian film director and screenwriter who predominantly works in Malayalam cinema.
-Anjali has won international, national and state awards for her work and is best known for her feature films Manjadikuru, Kerala Cafe (Happy Journey), Ustad Hotel, Bangalore Days, Koode and Wonder Women.
-She is counted among the change agents in Indian cinema whose work gets attention from the audience and the critics.
+Anjali Menon is an Indian film director, screenwriter and producer who predominantly works in Malayalam cinema.
+She is known for directing and writing films such as Manjadikuru, Kerala Cafe (segment: Happy Journey), Ustad Hotel, Bangalore Days and Koode.
+Her work has received recognition at international, national and state-level film awards.

-Anjali is the founder of Little Films a film company based in Mumbai and Kerala that produces fiction and non-fiction works.
-Anjali is one of the founders of the Women in Cinema Collective (WCC), an organization that focuses on gender equality in the Malayalam film industry.
-She is the board member of Mumbai Academy of the Moving Image.
+Menon is the founder of Little Films, a production company based in Mumbai and Kerala that produces fiction and non-fiction works.
+She is also a co-founder of the Women in Cinema Collective (WCC), an organisation that advocates gender equality and greater representation of women in the Malayalam film industry.
+Menon serves on the board of the Mumbai Academy of the Moving Image (MAMI).

 Early life and education

-Anjali Menon was born in Kozhikode to T M Nair and Sarada Nair.
+Anjali Menon was born in Kozhikode to T. Madhavan Nair and Sarada Nair.
 She spent her childhood in Dubai, United Arab Emirates.

-Alumna of London Film School, Anjali postgraduated with Honors in Film Direction, Film Producing and Film Editing in 2003.
-Prior to her film education, Anjali graduated from Providence Women's College, Kozhikode and received her master's degree in Communication Studies from Pune University.
-Anjali has trained in Indian classical dance and music.
+Menon graduated from the London Film School in 2003, receiving postgraduate qualifications with honours in film directing, film producing and film editing.
+Prior to her film studies, she earned a bachelor's degree from Providence Women's College, Kozhikode, and a master's degree in Communication Studies from the University of Pune.
+Menon has also received training in Indian classical dance and music.